ErCrozzUni/kathara_ebpf/README.md

 The repository is organized as follows:

 - **/docs**: Detailed project documentation and technical notes.
-- **ebpf**: Dockerfile configuration file for Kathara.
+- **/ebpf**: Dockerfile configuration file for Kathara.
-- **labs**: A collection of Kathara lab environments created for experimentation.
+- **/labs**: A collection of Kathara lab environments created for experimentation.
 Each lab contains PCs with eBPF configurations used to test and explore the thesis topics, such as DDoS detection and malicious flow tracking

 ## Conclusions